 When it comes to pay, there are a few different ways that a financial advisor can earn money.
-Some financial advisors work on a commission.
+Some financial advisors work on commission.
 These advisors will make a set amount every time they sell a certain product or service.
-This could include selling a certain insurance product or getting clients to buy a particular mutual fund.
-It is possible for conflicts of interest to arise with an advisor who works on commission.
+These can include insurance products, mutual funds and other securities.

-It is less common for a financial advisor to earn their pay strictly off commission if they are certified with some of the common financial advisor certifications.
-The certifications and licenses are independent of pay structure, but some require advisors to act in the best interests of their clients.
-These financial advisors will usually earn their money through fees or a salary instead.
+But, it’s less common for a financial advisor to earn his or her pay strictly off commission if they are certified with some of the common financial advisor certifications.
+The certifications and licenses are independent of pay structure, but some legally require advisors to act in the best interests of their clients.
+These financial advisors will usually earn their money through different means.

 Fee-based advisers charge an upfront fee to their clients.
 They could also earn a commission.
 Fee-only advisors earn their pay strictly from the fees they charge to their clients.
 They may charge a flat rate fee for their services or they may charge clients at an hourly rate.
 A fee-only advisor may also calculate fees based on a percentage of assets that they manage for a client.

 Some financial advisors earn a salary.
-This is most common with an advisor who works for a bank or similar financial institution.
+This is most common with an advisor who works for a bank or a different financial institution.
 Salaried advisors may also earn a bonus or commission for selling certain products.Job Outlook for Financial Advisors

 At the most basic level, a financial advisor needs to have financial expertise.
 Most have at least a bachelor’s degree but the exact degree could be in finance, business or economics.
 Some universities offer a specific degree for something like financial planning.